 We offer tenancy skills training programmes.
-Further training opportunities are available through Wiltshire College.
+Further training opportunities are available through Wiltshire College and the local children's centre.
 We will also support you to organise house activities such as cooking, swimming and interactive play sessions for you and you baby.

 The Mother and Baby House is located within walking distance of the centre of Salisbury, with a direct bus service to the city centre and hospital.
 Salisbury has a leisure centre and cinema as well as other facilities.

-Referral forms can be downloaded via the links to the right.
+Referral forms can be downloaded via the links at the bottom right of this page.